benlaplanche/snykcon-2020/readme.md

   runAsNonRoot: true
 ```

-now lets use the local CLI to validate we've address this issue
+Validate we've address this using the CLI

 ```
 $ snyk iac test deployment.yaml